SML-Fin/SML-Fin.github.io/index.md

 # Seminar Series and Reading Group

-Participants can join the [email list](https://groups.google.com/forum/#!forum/stanford-mlsys-seminars/join) to receive notifcations.
-Events have a hybrid format where participants at the [Statistics Department](https://www.stats.ox.ac.uk/) connect to Zoom.
+Participants can join our [email list](https://groups.google.com) to receive notifcations about the seminar and reading group.

+Organizers plan events in a hybrid format allowing participants on-site at the [Oxford Statistics Department](https://www.stats.ox.ac.uk/) to connect with participants off-site through Zoom.

+The seminar and reading group covers a wide range of topics at the intersection of machine learning and finance.
 Topics range from network analysis to portfolio selection to high-dimensional statistics and synthetic data generation.

-Please explore [projects](https://www.stats.ox.ac.uk/~cucuring/fin.htm) from the research group.
+Please explore [projects](https://www.stats.ox.ac.uk/~cucuring/fin.htm) from our research group.

 {% for category in site.data.talks %}
 # {{ category.type }}